 VNG is completely painless.
 You wear specially designed goggles and follow a light with your eyes while we gently stimulate the balance system.
 Takes about 45–60 minutes.
 Results are available the same day.

-I have been taking Stemetil for 3 months.
+I have been taking prochlorperazine (anti-nausea) for 3 months.
 Should I stop?

 Do not stop any medicine without doctor advice.
 But yes — long-term dizziness medicines often delay recovery from BPPV and vestibular neuritis.
 Bring all your medicines when you come; I will review them during the consultation.